llvm/llvm-project/clang/docs/LanguageExtensions.rst

 power of 2, the vector is widened with neutral elements for the reduction at the end to the next power of 2.

+These reductions support both fixed-sized and scalable vector types.

 Example:

 .. code-block:: c++